OwenChung03/polyhack/readme.md

 4. Decentralization: Transition to a decentralized model using smart contracts and blockchain technology to distribute control among liquidity providers, thereby eliminating the central authority dependency.

-5. Sophisticated Market Models: Implementing refined market-making algorithms such as Constant Product Market Maker (CPMM) or Weighted Average Price (WAP) models could lead to efficient price discovery and handling of larger trading volumes.

-6. Platform token Issuance: In the later stages of our platform development, we plan to issue a platform token linked to various fiat currencies.
+5. Platform token Issuance: In the later stages of our platform development, we plan to issue a platform token linked to various fiat currencies.
 This coin will be used as a medium of exchange for trading and will be backed by the liquidity pool.
 Details can be found in the [DUMMY coin whitepaper](https://github.com/clchinkc/polyhack-2023/blob/main/DUMMY.pdf).

 ## Contributing